 For more details, check out our guide on how to properly add Google Analytics to your WordPress website.

-How to View Scroll Tracking in Google Analytics
+Step 4: How to Find Scroll Depth in Google Analytics

-We hope you liked our article on how to track scroll depth in Google Analytics without editing code.
-You can also check out our guide on how to track cart abandonment in Google Analytics.
+We hope you found this article on how to track scroll depth in Google Analytics helpful.
+You may also want to learn how to track cart abandonment in Google Analytics.